-Housekeeping
+- a) Housekeeping

-- Unit condition
+- b) Unit condition

-- Suspected lease violation
+- c) Suspected lease violation

-- Preventive maintenance
+- d) Preventive maintenance

-- Routine maintenance
+- e) Routine maintenance

-- There is reasonable cause to believe an emergency exists
+- f) There is reasonable cause to believe an emergency exists

 Building exteriors, grounds, common areas and systems will be inspected according to the GHA Maintenance Procedures.
+The GHA Preventive Maintenance Procedure is stated in the GHA Maintenance Procedures.